thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 Even with the above solution, we are still left with a problem

-When it comes to servers on which our application runs, no one can guarantees that the application will be up all the time & server failure is a given.
+When it comes to servers on which our application runs, no one can guarantee that the hardware never fails.
+So server failure is a given.
 Every application must keep this in mind & should be resilient to these failures

 What if `inventory-service` reduced the quantity in its database & `order-service` dies before it commits to its database?

 ![Diagram: Inventory server dies before local commit after inventory is reduced](svg-optimized/order-server-fail-sequence-diagram.svg){:.featured-image.img-fluid.margin-auto}

-Now we are left with an interesting situation we have inventory which does not exist in the inventory system, but it is not allocated to any order.
+Now we are left with an interesting situation where we have missing inventory from the system because the server crashed.
 Welcome to **DATA INCONSISTENCY**

 ## Going back to drawing board